Augmented Democracy - Intentional Capitalism | A continuum analysis of collective decision making

 Structuring our System to Find a Balance

 As a result of my thinking on this, I'm starting to believe that all of our big fights over the balance between these ideologies might be misplaced.
 I'm thinking that the big fight we need to fight is not the endless argument over whether to edge closer toward free market capitalism or egalitarian democracy.
 The smart people in our country should recognize that one balance will never be perfectly appropriate across all times and places and instead we should make the system so that the balance can dynamically adjust in a more efficient, predictable, and transparent manner.

-We've already organically arrived at a system that has built a feedback system between the two mechanisms, where each can be used to decide the strength of the other.
+We've actually already organically arrived at a system that has built in a feedback system between the two mechanisms, where each can be used to decide the strength of the other.
 Clearly our government should have the power to regulate our capitalist system, by making laws where it applies, converting negative externalities into capital, and by rebalancing the distribution of DMUs when it becomes too unbalanced.
-And (perhaps more controversially) capitalism has the ability to influence decision making in democratic government by regulating how resources are distributed to campaigns and how information is being distributed.
-As our understanding of this system advances, it should become possible to fine-tune the strenght of the feedback to optimize the overall decision making system.
+Perhaps more controversially, capitalism has the ability to influence decision making in democratic government by regulating how resources are distributed to campaigns and how information is being distributed.
+As our understanding of this system advances, it should become possible to fine-tune the strength of the feedback to optimize the overall decision making system.

 I think the smartest minds should stop arguing for how the balance should be moved momentarily right now, but instead, how the balance could be better monitored and controlled for societal aims.
 I think we'd all be better off by outwardly adopting an approach that accepts both ideologies as no more than mechanisms to make decisions in a continuous space of plausible decision making systems.